RHamilton6505/326HSP/README.md

 Week of 10/23/17
 Integration of stepper motor, buzzer and RTC to the MCU system
+FIXME: Buzzer is fine, need to finalize alarm states though

 Week of 10/30/17
 Integration of relay board, water control solenoid and door bell solenoid to MCU system